-In this course, trainees learn SQL (Structured Query Language), a mainstream language used to create, manage, and query RDBMSs (Relational Database Management Systems).
-At the end of this course, trainees will be prepared to work with SQL database servers.
+In this 80-hour hands-on course, trainees learn SQL (Structured Query Language), a mainstream language used to create, manage, and query RDBMSs (Relational Database Management Systems).
+At the end of this course, trainees are prepared to work with SQL database servers.

 - Use units of data size to determine data storage requirements.

 - Explain the basic principles of relational (SQL) and non-relational (No-SQL) databases.

 - Name the most widely used SQL and No-SQL databases.